DonaldET/DemoDev/docs_sources/001-001-README.md

 - SQL runner only: [https://paiza.io/projects/featured?language=mysql](https://paiza.io/projects/featured?language=mysql).
 - SQL skills testing: [https://coderpad.io/demo](https://coderpad.io/demo) and the practice sandbox [https://coderpad.io/sandbox](https://coderpad.io/sandbox).

-Finally, must of the Python content of this repository is concerned with Apache Spark, and a good free Spark implementation is hosted by Databricks (the community edition) found at  https://databricks.com/try-databricks.
+Finally, must of the Python content of this repository is concerned with *Apache Spark*, and a good free Spark implementation is hosted by Databricks (the community edition) found at  https://databricks.com/try-databricks.

 #### Commercial Opportunities

-Please contact _Donald Trummell_ via Email using dtrummell@gmail.com for additional information regarding commercial use.
+Please contact _Donald Trummell_ via Email using dtrummell@gmail.com for additional information regarding commercial use of projects in this repository.
 His LinkedIn profile is found at [http://www.linkedin.com/in/donaldtrummell/](http://www.linkedin.com/in/donaldtrummell/ "here").
 You may review the published form of this documentation at the "pretty view" [http://donaldet.github.io/DemoDev/](http://donaldet.github.io/DemoDev/).

 # Getting Started

 All the information needed to build these projects is detailed in the _BuildResources_ document described next.
 The process you will follow is:
- 1. Download required build dependencies (e.g., Java and MAVEN)
+ 1. Download required build dependencies (e.g., Java, MAVEN, and optionally ANT)
  2. Install and test the build dependencies
  3. Fork or download the source code from the GitHub repository (see [http://www.github.com/DonaldET/DemoDev/](http://www.github.com/DonaldET/DemoDev/ "the source repo"))
  4. On the command line, from the downloaded base directory, execute:
     _mvn clean install_

 The _StaticResources_ directory contains instructions on how to setup a MAVEN and JAVA build environment (see document _BuildResources.pdf_.)
-This **GITHUB** hosted document contains links to the source code repository holding _DonaldET/DemoDev_.
+BuildResources.pdf is a **GITHUB** hosted document that also contains links to the source code repository holding _DemoDev_.

 ## Sub-Project Categories

 *DemoDev* is broken into multiple sub-project with each sub-project having a README.md file offering information about the sub-project and its contents.
-Sub-projects include:
+Interesting sub-projects include:

 - *algorithms*: Math algorithm demonstrations.
 - *codingexams*: Coding and Algorithm interview questions asked over a whiteboard or in a collaboration environment.